Allergy & Immunology Billing Services in Alabama

 Frequently Asked Questions

-All major AL payers: Blue Cross Blue Shield of Alabama, Aetna, Cigna, UHC, Alabama Medicaid (including Alabama Coordinated Health Network), and Medicare through Palmetto GBA.
+All major AL payers: Blue Cross Blue Shield of Alabama, Aetna, Cigna, UnitedHealthcare, Humana, Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) (including Alabama Coordinated Health Network (ACHN, the state's seven regional primary care case management entity), Integrated Care Networks (ICNs) for long-term care), and Medicare through Palmetto GBA (Jurisdiction J).
 If a payer accepts allergy & immunology patients in Alabama, we submit and follow-up on claims with them.

 The most frequent allergy & immunology denials we see from AL payers include allergy skin testing bills per individual allergen tested, choosing between 95115 (single injection), 95117 (2+ injections), and 95120-95134 (professional component with antigen provision) depends on who prepared the antigen, biologics like omalizumab (j2357), dupilumab (j0881), and mepolizumab (j2182) require prior authorization, weight-based dosing verification, and step-therapy documentation.
 Our team catches these before submission by applying both allergy & immunology coding expertise and AL payer-specific rules to every claim.

-Alabama Medicaid routes allergy & immunology patients through 1 managed care plans: Alabama Coordinated Health Network.
+Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) routes allergy & immunology patients through 2 managed care plans: Alabama Coordinated Health Network (ACHN, the state's seven regional primary care case management entity), Integrated Care Networks (ICNs) for long-term care.
 Each MCO has its own allergy & immunology authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your allergy & immunology practice gets paid correctly.

 Most AL allergy & immunology practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your allergy & immunology workflows, and start submitting claims to Blue Cross Blue Shield of Alabama, Alabama Medicaid, Medicare, and all your AL payers with no downtime.
+We connect to your EHR, learn your allergy & immunology workflows, and start submitting claims to Blue Cross Blue Shield of Alabama, Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks), Medicare, and all your AL payers with no downtime.

 Fix Your Alabama Allergy & Immunology Billing